Defending Against Malware with EPM: Ryuk, Emotet, TrickBot

-Ryuk is one of the most advanced ransomwares that we have ever seen, mostly due to its combination of three different types of malware, and the communication between the victims and the hackers.
+Ryuk is one of the most advanced ransomware that we have ever seen, mostly due to its combination of three different types of malware, and the communication between the victims and the hackers.
 However, such sophistication comes at a price, and the process injection technique requires the malware to have administrator privileges (at least for the encryption phase).
-This makes it one of the few ransomware to require them, when the main reason ransomware has always been difficult to detect was that they didn’t require them by design.
+This makes it one of the few ransomware to require them when the main reason ransomware has always been difficult to detect was that they didn’t require them by design.

 This means that, if the user that runs this malware is a standard user and has no privileged credentials of any kind, the ransomware will not get very far and most definitely not encrypt the files.
 Applying the Principle of Least Privilege through strong endpoint management is therefore critical.

 And in the event that Least Privilege is not enough or any phase of an attack is not stopped for some reason, BestSafe can still address – and prevent – the rest of the phases.